nyankit/nyankit/README.md

   NOTE; smh i want u guys to like not say bad words or weird jokes or else i will get uncomfortable.

-ppl who loves or fan of hazbin hotel please hvy dni .
+ppl who uses c.ai or shit other apps like that dni ok, and i dont want hazbin hotel fans int w/ me sorry.

 <p align="center">
 19+ or adults iwec ok? i will respond late if ionno u/friends (unless cf)